 Decision direction

+The decision expands freedom of expression.
 The court noted that Busuttil's behaviour had a certain unconformity, but it was not illegal.
 It reprimanded the police for being afraid of the demonstration and went from handing a parking ticket to prejudicing the person's dignity while noting that "the right to protest is an integral part of freedom of expression".